IsaacCheng9/machine-learning-in-chess/README.md

 [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) is a
 command-line tool written in C that is used to manipulate chess databases (formatted as PGN files) with millions of games.

+#### Compiling pgn-extract

+1. Download the source code from the [pgn-extract website](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
+2. Open the terminal and navigate to the source code directory.
+3. Compile the program by running: `make`
+4. pgn-extract should now be compiled and ready to use via the `pgn-extract` file in the source code directory.

 ## Installation